 The Waterville, Kansas Homestead CampUS

-The WOMAN4(W)HEALTH4ALL is the Wellness Oriented Mutual Aid Network for
+The Green WOMAN4(W)HEALTH4ALL, an acronym, is the eco-friendly Wellness Oriented Mutual Aid Network for

-Scroll down to see the possibilities of a fun CampUS of buildings and gardens to be put into service for all the members of the Live Well Health and Wellness Cooperative Communities that have Time Banking systems to document the Volunteer Service-Learning Exchanges.
+Scroll down to see the possibilities of a fun CampUS of buildings and gardens.
+All of our CampUS is to be put into service for all the members of the Live Well Health and Wellness Cooperative Communities that have Time Banking systems to document the Volunteer Service-Learning Exchanges.
+We can also take money from non-members that are interested in attending classes, events, or buying extra products or services if their is space available.

-In this very historic area on the globe that has seen the Ice Age, the oceans, the Native Americans and the buffalo roam, and the industrial revolution of all kinds of wheels and gears running steam to nuclear and back to wind and time pieces to the technological revolution and the biplanes to rockets competing with the forces of man and nature, we can have Play Therapy with Play Stations of historic periods in the Time Machine that bring us to the collaborative innovation to dream the dream into reality.
+All kinds of wheels and gears have run steam to nuclear and back to wind and time pieces to the technological revolution and the biplanes to rockets competing with the forces of man and nature, we can have Play Therapy with Play Stations of historic periods in the Time Machine that bring us to the collaborative innovation to dream the dream into reality.

 Want to know how?
 Click this link to start the process.